Exxon starts new crude unit at Beaumont, Texas refinery -sources

 March 1 (Reuters) - Exxon Mobil Corp XOM.N started the new crude distillation unit (CDU) at its 369,024 barrel-per-day (bpd) Beaumont, Texas refinery, people familiar with plant operations said on Wednesday.

-Exxon plans for the new CDU C to be producing at it full 250,000-bpd capacity by the end of the first quarter of 2023, the company has said.
+Exxon plans for the new CDU C to be producing at its full 250,000-bpd capacity by the end of the first quarter of 2023, the company said on Wednesday.

+"Our teams have worked diligently over the past four years to ensure the success of this expansion," Exxon spokesperson Chevalier Gray said.
+"We have commissioned the units and initiated startup procedures to begin processing crude."

+When CDU C reaches full production, the Beaumont refinery's crude oil processing capacity will increase by 68%, reaching 619,000 bpd and making it at least the second largest by capacity in the United States.

 ((erwin.seba@thomsonreuters.com; +1 832 746 4269; Reuters Messaging: erwin.seba.thomsonreuters.com@reuters.net))